 All materials have absorption and emissivity factors.
 Absorption refers to the ability of a material to absorb radiation.
 Emissivity refers to the ability of a material to emit radiation.

-In physics absorption factors can refer to the full spectrum of radiation.
+In physics, absorption factors refer to the full spectrum of radiation.
 We in the solar field are referring to absorption over a specific spectral range of sunlight here on earth.
 The absorption factor is referenced to a true black body surface which by definition is 1.
 The radiation that is not absorbed is lost due to reflection.

 Emissivity usually refers to the radiation of power from a surface at a certain temperature.
 The emissivity factor is referenced to a true black body surface which by definition is 1.0.
 The published emissivity factors, I think, are measured at a temperature of 25°C. The radiated power is normally greater at higher temperatures.